 We directly import our products from the manufacturer in order to provide as much information as we can to our customers about the oils.

 Olive Oil is just like wines, the geography, geology and climate of the location, the cultivars of the olive are also an important factor in order to pick the right Olive Oil, which suits our taste.
-The Olive Oils what you can buy in our shop come from two different historical areas of Spain in terms of Olive framing and Olive Oil producing.
+The Olive Oils what you can buy in our shop come from many different historical areas of Spain, Italy and Greece in terms of Olive framing and Olive Oil producing.

 Andalusia is in the most southern area of the Iberian Peninsula.
-75 % of the Spanish Olive Oil production comes from Andalusia.
+62,84% (2018) of the Spanish Olive Oil production comes from Andalusia.
 Thanks to the combination of desert areas, mountains and extensive coastline Andalusia has a perfect climate and soil for olive trees.
-The most typical types of olives of Andalusia: Picual, Hojiblanca, Lechín, Verdial and Picudo.
+The most typical olives varieties of Andalusia: Picual, Hojiblanca, Lechín, Verdial and Picudo.

 Castilla–La Mancha, Spain